 Program ExpectationsWe value healthy, caring relationships and want to develop these with Kids Count participants.
 We treat families with respect and courtesy and expect the same of parents.
-Your Family Outreach Worker will make every effort to schedule regular visits, be on time for visits and call you if she is going to be exceptionally late or needs to cancel.
+Your Family Outreach Worker will make every effort to schedule regular visits, be on time for visits and call you if they are going to be late or need to cancel.
 If you are ill or unable keep a visit for some reason, we ask that you let us know as soon as possible.

 Email: Email the Kids Count program

 Contact the Public Health Nurse in your area: